 The revered mystic, Vimala Thakar, writes: "Compassion is a spontaneous movement of wholeness.
 It is not a studied decision to help the poor, to be kind to the unfortunate.
 Compassion has a tremendous momentum that naturally, choicelessly moves us to worthy action.
 It has the force of intelligence, creativity, and the strength of love.
 This vast intelligence that orders the cosmos is available to all.
 The beauty of life, the wonder of living, is that we share creativity, intelligence, and unlimited potential with the rest of the cosmos.
 To realize that we are not simply physical beings on a material planet, but that we are whole beings, each a miniature cosmos, each related to all of life in intimate, profound ways, should radically transform how we perceive ourselves, our environments, our social problems.
 Nothing can ever be isolated from wholeness."

-Our tentative start date for the challenge is August 22nd.
-If you're able to join us, simply fill out the form below and circle hosts will follow up with the next steps by email.
+We start date has been pushed back to Oct 2nd, Gandhi's birthday. :) If you're able to join us, simply fill out the form below and circle hosts will follow up with the next steps by email.